wenosaurus/google-shopping-jsonfile/readme.md

 Use the product search result in products.json to find the following results.

-To "save" something, the rough order is to write code that gets the values, add them to an object key-value pair, and write the object into a file (results.json).
-Try making a key for each thing you are storing (eg. `{ "withBackorderAvailability": ["foo", "bar"] }`).
+To "save" something, the rough order is to write code that gets the values, add them to an object key-value pair, and write the object into a file (`results.json`).
+Try making a key for each thing you are storing (eg. `{ "titleBackorderInventories": [] }`).

 1. Go through the `items` and find all results that have `kind` of `shopping#product`.
 Print the count of these results.
 Where else is this count information stored in the search results?